ministryofjustice/itpolicycontent/content/confluence/enterprise/it-incident-management-policy.md

 The IT Security Incident Management Plan for an IT System or overarching ICT Domain **must include** details on how that system or ICT domain IT services are restored (or recovered) following an IT Security incident.

 **Note** – The detail of how an IT system recovers from an incident event should be captured in that systems disaster recovery plan.
-See ICT Security – Disaster Recovery Policy [Ref, 5] for further information.
+See [ICT Security – Disaster Recovery Policy][drp] for further information.

 ## Preventing re-occurrences